mhm000d/commerce-api/README.md

 ## Future Improvements

-- Add catalog pagination, search, filtering, and sorting to the public product listing.
 - Build a frontend client for customer shopping, checkout, account management, and admin operations.
 - Evaluate an external identity provider such as Auth0 for hosted authentication, social login, and enterprise identity features.
 - Add structured request logging, correlation IDs, metrics, and tracing.